Posted on March 30 2021

 Geometric Concrete Wallpaper

 Most of the concrete patterns we’ve looked at so far emphasize a worn down, aged look.
 Let’s go in the totally opposite direction and look at a style that emphasizes clean lines and a new, modern aesthetic.
-This geometric concrete wallpaper has hints of the industrial look, such as the water “damage” dripping from the top.
+This Geometric Texture Digital Mural Wallpaper has hints of the industrial look with the touch of metallic gold color.
+If you’re looking for an impactful design that’ll make a statement in your home or commercial space as a new feature wall, this textured geometric concrete murals will update the feel of your whole room with its expensive looking metallic shade and big geometric circle with black background that’ll stop guests in their tracks to marvel at your modern design choice.

 However, this pattern is definitely different than your traditional concrete pattern we highlighted at the beginning of this article.
 The square blocks create a symmetrical, geometric look.
 By mixing in a geometric style, this pattern has a more structured aesthetic.
 It has a high-end, professional look that would be perfect for settings such as an office space.